 Extended Relation Ontology

-Lewisian Relation Ontology
+Modal Relation Ontology

 The content of each of these ontologies is built within the upper-level semantic framework defined by BFO-RO.
 This means that the basic class hierarchy, as well as many relationships, are defined by BFO and merely inherited by CCO.
 Consequently, compliance with the semantics of the CCO requires compliance with the semantic framework described in Section 3.